McBrAdDeRzZ/Food-Memory-Game/README.md

 #### Returning Visitor Goals

-1. As a Returning Visitor, I would like to see if I can beat my previous score
+1. As a Returning Visitor, I would like to see if I can beat my previous score.
-2. As a Returning Visitor,
+2. As a Returning Visitor, I would like to keep playing so that I improve.
 3. As a Returning Visitor,

 #### Frequent User Goals

-1. As a Frequent User, I want to have fun and challenge friends to beat my score
+1. As a Frequent User, I want to have fun and challenge friends to beat my score.
 2. As a Frequent User,
 3. As a Frequent User,